Tips to clean your bike gloves as the summer season ends

 Step 1 – Close the Velcro or glove fasteners.

-Step 2 – Wash the bicycle gloves using cool water and mild liquid soap in a sink.
-If the gloves are dirty/smelly, add 1/8 cup white vinegar to your wash water.
+Step 2 – Wash the bicycle gloves in a sink with cool water and mild liquid soap.
+Add 1/8 cup white vinegar to the wash water if they are dirty or smelly.

 Step 3 – Rinse the gloves well and inspect them for soap suds.
 Rinse again if necessary.